 First, written homework is completed.
 Then he works on studying, reviewing notes from the day, and preparing for upcoming tests.
 The big difference as he gets older is learning the habit of studying every day even with a test may be a few days away.

 Establish rules regarding electronics We have a ‘no electronics on school nights’ rule.
 Cell phones are allowed to make calls to family or to listen to music.
 The computer may be used for homework.
 No television shows, YouTube videos, or video games.
-We already so busy during the week with homework, chores and sports that there isn’t much time for TV watching or game playing.
+We are already so busy during the week with homework, chores, and sports that there isn’t much time for TV watching or game playing.
 By having the set rule, it’s clear where time should be prioritized and there’s no rushing through homework so a show can be watched.
-Although electronics can be distracting, I allow my son to use technology for things like researching a class project and using homework help websites to aid his learning, such as cheap writing service, which can be very beneficial for his learning.
+Although electronics can be distracting, I allow my son to use technology for things like researching a class project.
+Each year, more and more of his assignments are online so he needs to be using his electronics to complete homework and study.

 Create a Homework station Create a homework station where supplies are all in one place and easily accessible.
 Because homework in our household is done at the kitchen table, I needed to create something that is portable and can be stored nearby.